Confirmed Keynote Speakers together with the titles of lectures and panels.

 Warsaw Fountain House

-Title of lecture: Between language and reality
+Title of the key lecture: Between language and reality

 Maria Curie-Skłodowska University